Our notes app needs to handle user accounts and authentication in a secure and reliable way. To do this we are going to use Amazon Cognito.

 Enter Pool name and select Review defaults.

-Now that the User Pool is created.
+Your User Pool has been created.
 Take a note of the Pool Id and Pool ARN which will be required later.
+Also, note the region that your User Pool is created in – in our case it’s

-Enter App name, un-select Generate client secret, select Enable sign-in API for server-based authentication, then select Create app.
+Enter App client name, un-select Generate client secret, select Enable sign-in API for server-based authentication, then select Create app client.

-- Enable sign-in API for server-based authentication: required by AWS CLI when managing the pool users via command line interface.
-We will be creating a test user through command line interface in the next chapter.
+- Enable username password auth for admin APIs for authentication: required by AWS CLI when managing the pool users via command line interface.
+We will be creating a test user through the command line interface in the next chapter.

-Now that the app is created.
-Take a note of the App client id which will be required in the later chapters.
+Your app client has been created.
+Take note of the App client id which will be required in the later chapters.

 Now our Cognito User Pool is ready.
 It will maintain a user directory for our notes app.
 It will also be used to authenticate access to our API.
 Next let’s set up a test user within the pool.